MarcHarnist/notebook/readme.txt

+Notebook is a website made with Light.
 Light is the name of the CMS created by Marc Laurent Harnist in 2017 with MVC, OOP, mySQL, html5, CSS3.
 Marc Harnist
 21/01/2018